Parika23/skin-condition-diagnosis/README.md

 A console based C++ project that uses a symptom questionnaire and object-oriented programming to identify a **possible** skin condition and display associated nutritional information and food recommendations.

-> **Disclaimer:** This is an educational, rule-based prototype.
+> **Disclaimer:** This is an educational, rule based prototype.
 It does not provide medical diagnosis or treatment and should not replace advice from a qualified healthcare professional.

 ## Overview

 The program asks the user a series of Yes/No questions about common skin symptoms.
-Based on the answers, a simple pattern-matching system attempts to identify one of several skin conditions:
+Based on the answers, a simple pattern matching system attempts to identify one of several skin conditions:

 - Acne
 - Dermatitis